hasura/learn-graphql/tutorials/mobile/react-native-apollo/tutorial-site/content/intro-to-graphql/2-fetching-data-queries.md

 Now instead of sending just the query to the GraphQL server, from our client we'll send both the query and the variables.
-The GraphQL server will use the variable in the right place in the query automatically for us!
+The GraphQL server will use the variable in the correct place in the query automatically for us!

 Let's try this out in GraphiQL:
 1. Head to GraphiQL